 E92.
 Finally, the inclusion of annual or interim financial statements in the definitions rather than just "annual financial statements" was intentional and, in the Board's opinion, closely aligned with the spirit of what Section 404 seeks to accomplish.
 However, the Board decided that this choice needed clarification within the auditing standard.
 The Board did not intend the inclusion of the interim financial statements in the definition to require the auditor to perform an audit of internal control over financial reporting at each interim date.
 Rather, the Board believed that the SEC's definition of internal control over financial reporting included all financial reporting that a public company makes publicly available.
-In other words, internal control over financial statements.
+In other words, internal control over financial reporting includes controls over the preparation of annual and quarterly financial statements.
 Thus, an evaluation of internal control over financial reporting as of year-end encompasses controls over the annual financial reporting and quarterly financial reporting as such controls exist at that point in time.